smwakasungura/murder/README.md

 # murder
-A collaborative group game to practice using git.
+A collaborative group game for practicing git.

 ## Scenario ##
 A murderer is on the loose!

-Victims can be seen on the [live site](https://lucitemple.github.io/murder/).
-If your name turns red, you have been poisoned.
-To save yourself, use git and GitHub to cure yourself with the antidote.
+Victims are announced on the [live site](https://lucitemple.github.io/murder/).
+If your name turns red, you have been poisoned!
+To save yourself, use git and GitHub, to cure yourself with the antidote.

+### What you will learn and practice in this game ###
+- clone a git repository
+- pull updates from a remote repository
+- create a new branch
+- edit an HTML file
+- add a file to the staging area
+- make a commit with a message
+- push changes to the remote repository
+- create a pull request
+- change branches
+- merge branches
+- collaboration

 ## Set Up for Players ##
 1. Give the game master your GitHub user name so they can add you as a repo collaborator.